From cot to bed

 Making a safe move from cot to bed

-Whichever cot-to-bed option you choose, some simple precautions and planning can help keep your child safe:
+Whichever cot-to-bed option you choose, simple precautions and planning can help keep your child safe:

 - Choose a fairly firm mattress.